 The On-Sun is built in a small factory with excellent quality control.
 We have full confidence in our product and believe that our track record is your assurance of quality and durability.
 We also undertake to remove our system and pay you back in full if you are not happy with our product, within three months of the installation.

 The On-Sun 150 SWH was successfully tested at the SABS for compliance for the Eskom rebate scheme, and passed with flying colours, but we never participated in that programme, and our prices have always been based on a fair, non-subsidized cost for a good, durable, locally made product.
 We will continue to do business on this basis.

 The Eskom subsidy scheme has come to an end, and has not been replaced.
-Many solar water heater suppliers went bankrupt as a result, and numerous installers have lost their jobs.
-The Eskom rebate scheme was supposed to stimulate demand for solar water heaters, but in the end it only stimulated supply.
-The result is now history.
+Many solar suppliers went bankrupt as a result, and numerous installers have lost their jobs.
+The Eskom rebate scheme was supposed to stimulate demand for solar geysers, but in the end it only stimulated supply.
+The result is now rather sad history.